InstaWP/wordpress-string-locator/README.md

 ## Contributing

-Contributions are both encouraged, adn very welcome.
+Contributions are both encouraged, and very welcome.

 ### Setting up a local environment